ryan-taylor/workos-jsr/docs/_archive/PORTING.md

-# WorkOS Node.js to Deno/JSR Port
+# [ARCHIVED] WorkOS Node.js to Deno/JSR Port

+> **Archive Note**: This document was archived on May 11, 2025 because it contains an outdated burndown checklist for the initial Node.js to Deno port that is no longer relevant to current users.
+It's preserved for historical reference only.

 ## Burndown Checklist